yairm210/Unciv/JSON-files-for-mods.md

     {
         "name": "Spearman",
         "cost": 24,
-        "promotions": ["Shock I"]
+        "promotions": ["Shock I", "Drill I"]
     }
 ]
 ```
 This file contains two unit objects, one for a warrior and one for a spearman.
-These objects have different attributes, in this case "name" and "cost".
-All these attributes have a certain type, a string (text) for its name, an integer for its cost or a list for its promotions.
+These objects have different attributes, in this case "name", "cost" and "promotions".
+All these attributes have a certain type, a String (text) for "name", an Integer for "cost" and a List of Strings for "promotions".

 # Information on JSON files used in the game